 Recommendations on public participation in environmental decision-making

 Over the intersessional period 2011-2014, the Task Force has developed recommendations on public participation in environmental decision-making.
 The recommendations have been prepared through an open and participatory process.
-The final unedited version of the draft Recommendations on Public Participation in Decision-making in Environmental Matters is available here.
+The final edited version of the Maastricht recommendations on promoting effective public participation in decision-making in environmental matters (ECE/MP.PP/2014/8) is available here.

 The Recommendations are intended as a practical, user-friendly tool to improve the implementation of the Convention's